venice-v5/venice-program-table/docs/sdk.md

 ## Consuming a VPT (no_std)

-Validate a blob and iterate its entries without allocations:
+Validate a blob and iterate through its entries without allocations:

 ```rust
 use venice_program_table::{Vpt, VptDefect};